manyone/cobol-bigfive-test/README.md

  1. I am the life of the party.
 1=Very Inaccurate  2=Inaccurate  3=Neutral  4=Accurate  5=Very Accurate
-Select the answer that bests applies to you
+Select the answer that best applies to you
 2

  2. I sympathize with others' feelings.